 The historical periods of St. Maarten are listed below:

-With Spain retreating in 1648, the French and the Dutch signed a treaty in 1648 called the Treaty of Mount Concordia, that divided the Island into two parts.
+With Spain retreating in 1648, the French and the Dutch nations signed a treaty in 1648 called the Treaty of Mount Concordia, that divided the island into two parts.
 St. Martin then became a dually owned island.

-Even with the treaty of Mount Concordia signed, ownership of St. Martin passed through the hands of several different countries who were trying to gain control over the Island’s natural resources during the 18th and 19th centuries.
-The country thus experienced the cultural influences from France, England, The Netherlands, Spain, and the United States throughout this time period.
+Even with the treaty of Mount Concordia signed, ownership of St. Martin passed through the hands of several different countries who were trying to gain control over the island’s natural resources during the 18th and 19th centuries.
+The island thus experienced cultural influences from France, England, The Netherlands, Spain, and the United States during this time period.

 During the early 18th century, slaves were used to work on the many sugar plantations that were developed, this lasted until the abolition of slavery in 1848.
-The abolition of slavery led to the downfall of the sugar industry on the Island, this led to a decline in commercial trade and forced many to leave the Island.
+The abolition of slavery led to the downfall of the sugar industry in St. Maarten, this caused a decline in commercial trade and forced many to leave the island.

 In the 1960s there was a significant rise in the tourism economy.
 St. Maarten, being only four hours away from the United States and having beautifully sunny and sandy beaches, experienced significant economic growth.
 The population of the country quickly jumped from 4,000 in the 1960s to more than 40,000 by the end of the century.

-In the early 21st century, despite the flourishing tourism economy, the country was in the midst of devastation due to hurricane Luis on September 5, 1995.
-After the Island was rebuilt, 22 years later on September 6, 2017 Hurricane Irma struck the Island.
+In the early 21st century, despite the flourishing tourism economy, St. Maarten was in the midst of devastation due to hurricane Luis on September 5, 1995.
+After St. Martin was rebuilt, 22 years later on September 6, 2017, Hurricane Irma struck the island.

 This was the most powerful hurricane that had ever been recorded in the area.
 Hurricane Irma left 11 dead, hundreds injured, and thousands homeless.
 Most buildings including hotels and tourist accommodations were destroyed.

-Since the hurricane, the locals have made progress in restoring the Island to its natural beauty.
-The culture and splendor of the Island still attracts many tourists from all over the world today.
-St. Maarten currently has more than 100 hotels, luxury apartments and villas and welcomes 900,000 cruise ships as well as over 570,000 plane arrivals per year.
+Since the hurricane, the locals have made progress in restoring St. Maarten to its natural beauty.
+The culture and splendor of St. Maarten still attracts many tourists from all over the world to this day.
+St. Maarten currently has more than 100 hotels, luxury apartments, and villas and welcomes 900,000 cruise ships as well as over 570,000 plane arrivals per year.

-The significant events in the history of St. Maarten are:
+The significant events in the history of St. Maarten are listed below.

-The wars and invasions that have occurred on the Island of St. Maarten throughout history are as follows:
+The wars and invasions that have occurred on the Island of St. Maarten throughout history are listed below.

-Important people in the history of St. Maarten are listed below:
+The important people in the history of St. Maarten are listed below.

-Important buildings in the history of St. Maarten are listed below:
+The important buildings in the history of St. Maarten are listed below.

-Some historical museums containing artifacts located on St. Maarten are listed below:
+Some of the historical museums containing artifacts that are located in St. Maarten are listed below.